 Reading in Key Stage 2

-Whole class reading forms the basis of reading teaching in Key Stage 2 and is delivered as part of ‘Writing for Purpose’, our new approach to English from September 2021.
+Whole class reading forms the basis of reading teaching in Key Stage 2 and is delivered as part of ‘Writing for Purpose’, our approach to English from September 2021.
 These sessions have a key book, piece of text or engaging media at their core and develop key comprehension and reading skills, through exploration as a whole class.
 These sessions allow all children, including less confident readers, to access, discuss and understand texts etc above their reading level, building their knowledge of vocabulary, context, genre and purpose, to name a few.
 Differentiation within the sessions ensures that all children are planned for and challenged to get the most out of the text or key media they are studying.
 Teachers use their discretion to decide which children should be exposed to these sessions and which children may need tailored 1-1 or small group reading instead.

 As reading underpins many areas of learning, our curriculum is linked to key texts, which drive both the core and foundation curriculum.
 Children learn to make links, explore in depth and discuss confidently their ‘Killer Facts’ and key content through engaging with a variety of authors, illustrators, books and texts, linked to the overriding theme of the topic.
 This changes half-termly and is adapted to engage the interest of the children each year, especially important in ensuring interest and engagement for our reluctant readers in Key Stage 2.